byzer-org/byzer-lang/README.md

 +---+---+
 ```

-Congratulation, everything is fine and you just run your first Spark Streaming Application.
+Congratulations, everything is fine and you just run your first Spark Streaming Application.

-You can find `strategy.v2.json` in `src/main/resource-debug` directory, here describe how to
+You can find `strategy.v2.json` in `src/main/resource-debug` directory which describe what your streaming application have
-run your streaming application.
+done .

 ```
 {